Arizona GEAR UP: Gaining Early Awareness and Readiness for Undergraduate Programs

-GEAR UP differs from other college access programs by:
+Arizona GEAR UP at NAU is successful because it is unique.
+It differs from other college access programs by:

-- Raising the academic aspiration of entire cohorts- not just selected individuals- and cultivating the motivation, knowledge and skills needed to succeed along the pathway to college.
+- Raising the academic aspiration of an entire group (cohort) of students.
+Rather than working just with individuals at the disparate locations, we work with an entire grade level at a school.
+The group learns to dream together, cultivating the motivation, knowledge and skills needed to succeed along the pathway to college.

 - Serving children early in their academic careers, beginning in 7th grade.

-- Serving cohorts of students all the way through high school.
+- Keeping these groups of children together all the way through high school.

-- Enlisting the involvement of parents, teachers, guidance counselors and school administrators- as well as community groups.
+- Enlisting the support of parents, teachers, guidance counselors, school administrators and community groups.

 GEAR UP is a federally-funded college-access program started in 1999, authorized under the Higher Education Opportunity Act (HEOA), now in 47 states.
 The purpose of GEAR UP is to significantly increase the number of students from low-income communities who graduate from high school prepared to enter and succeed in postsecondary education.